bonfus/muLFC/README.md

 ======================

 LFC is a minimal library to facilitate the evaluation of the local field at the muon site.
+The original code comes from the muesr repository.

 Installing LFC